AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/change-project-status.md

 ## Considerations about updating to specific statuses

-* `When updating a project to Complete:` Ensure that all tasks and issues are completed on the project.
+* **When updating a project to Complete:** Ensure that all tasks and issues are completed on the project.
 You cannot select the Complete status for a project, or any other status that equates Complete when there are tasks or issues that have not been completed on the project.
 This includes approving any task or issue that is in a Complete-Pending Approval status.
-* `When updating a project from Complete to Current:` If all the tasks and issues on the project are completed, ensure that the project's Completion Mode is set to Manual.
+* **When updating a project from Complete to Current:** If all the tasks and issues on the project are completed, ensure that the project's Completion Mode is set to Manual.
 If the project's Completion&nbsp;Mode is Automatic, the status of the project remains Complete.

 ## Change project status

 1. Go to the project whose status you want to update.
-1. In the project header, click the name of the status in the `Status` field, then select a new status.
+1. In the project header, click the name of the status in the **Status** field, then select a new status.

    Or

-   Click Edit Project and select a new status in the `Status` field, then click `Save`Changes.
+   Click **Edit Project** and select a new status in the **Status** field, then click **Save****Changes**.

    The project status updates to the status you selected.